OBOFoundry/purl.obolibrary.org/README.md

 # obo-purls

-This is a quick demonstration of an alternative way to manage OBO Foundry PURLs.
-Like <https://github.com/perma-id/w3id.org> we have a repository containing per-directory Apache configuration files (`.htaccess` files), each of which uses `RedirectMatch` directives to redirect PURL requests to their proper targets.
+This repository presents an alternative way to manage OBO Foundry PURLs.
+Like <https://github.com/perma-id/w3id.org> we use per-directory Apache configuration files (`.htaccess` files), each of which uses `RedirectMatch` directives to redirect PURL requests to their proper targets.
 Unlike w3id.org, we do not edit the Apache configuration files by hand.
 Instead we have a simple YAML configuration format, and scripts to translate the YAML configuration into Apache configuration.
 The YAML files are easier to read and write, and allow us to validate and test PURLs automatically.

 ## Examples